ahle-pro/kata_bank/README.md

 * Conditions: existing client (authentication), new balance

 #### TDD & BDD (develoment cycle)
+In this section, I explain each test cases designed from user requirements:
-For "existing client", I build a test case, should_client_existing in AccountTest, by using an existing record in the database "pierre-jean".
+* For "existing client", I build a test case, should_client_existing in AccountTest, by using an existing record in the database "pierre-jean".

-For "withdraw", I build a test case, should_new_balance_is_no_negative in MyPageTest, by widthdrawing "100 EUR" on an account "90 EUR".
+* For "withdraw", I build a test case, should_new_balance_is_no_negative in MyPageTest, by widthdrawing "100 EUR" on an account "90 EUR".

 I run these tests and correct the code if they fail, repeat until all tests are successful.